Career Advice

 Choose your specific area

 One of the reasons that healthcare careers are in such high demand is that there are loads of different jobs available.
 Instantly, your mind wanders to the idea of being a doctor.
 But there are lots of different types of doctors.
-You can be a general practitioner that sees patients every day and provides medical advice or prescribes treatments.
-You could be a surgeon who actually operates on people, or you can be a nurse that works alongside the rest of the medical team.
+You can be a general practitioner who sees patients every day and provides medical advice or prescribes treatments.
+You could be a surgeon who operates on people, or you can be a nurse who works alongside the rest of the medical team.
 Within these professions, there are even more roles that diversify things further.

-Obviously, two people in the healthcare industry can go on entirely different career paths.
+Two people in the healthcare industry can go on entirely different career paths.
 So, before you start your journey, you need to consider what your specific area will be.
 Are you going to go into medicine?
 Will you choose nursing?
 Is dentistry your thing?

 Get the required educational qualifications